joebologna/rockyourslotsoff/02-Article.md

 # Setup Development Environment

+We'll setup a repository, compilers and IDE in the sections below.
+You may need to install Xcode command line tools first.

 ### Clone/Create Repository

 First, we need a directory and initialize it as a Git repository.
 If you intend to use GitHub or Bitbucket, it's easiest to create a repository in the cloud and clone it locally.
 I'll skip the Git tutorial and assume you've created a directory and that has been initialized.
 If you wish, you can just clone this repository and use it: